 Here is an overview of the best alternatives and competitors of Hotjar, including both feedback-oriented tools as well as visitor recording tools.
 Check it out:

 Mopinion is a user feedback software that collects and analyses both website and mobile user feedback (via a mobile SDK) in real-time.
-Users can build, design and configure feedback forms however they like.
+Users can build, design and configure feedback forms however they like as well as deploy them in multiple different languages.
 They can also target specific groups of online visitors with feedback forms and gain insights into why they are struggling to convert.
 This is done using advanced triggers that are set off based on digital visitor behaviour.
 Users can deploy forms either in modal, slide-in or embedded on the page.
 Upon collection, feedback items can be visualised in customisable dashboards and charts for advanced analyses.
 Additionally, digital teams can share and take action on these feedback items in a timely manner with the help of smart alerts.

 MouseFlow is a tool that is actually very similar to Hotjar, albeit it’s been around much longer than Hotjar.
 With MouseFlow you can visualise website visitor behaviour using the click, scroll, movement and attention heatmaps.
 User activities can also be recorded.
 One of the greatest advantages of this tool is that it has a form analytics feature which allows you to see and understand why website visitors are abandoning your forms.
 It is also possible to track different funnels and see how visitors from various traffic sources behave on your website.
 Unfortunately, however, Mouseflow does not offer anything in terms of surveying or polling visitors.